 - 1. Principal and/or designee shall notify parents/guardians concerning conduct issues when deemed necessary. - 2.
-Principal and/or designee shall provide parents/guardians with a written incident report when deemed necessary or upon request.

-A record shall be kept indicating the legal custodian of each pupil, so that reports can be made to and conferences arranged with the proper person.
+A record shall be kept in the district database indicating the legal custodian of each pupil, so that reports can be made to and conferences arranged with the proper person.
+Parents/guardians are requested to notify the school when changes are made.